fuse-box/fuse-box/README.md

 ### Arithmetic instructions

-With arithmetic instructions you can explicitely define which files go to the bundle, which files skip external dependencies.
+With arithmetic instructions you can explicitly define which files go to the bundle, which files skip external dependencies.

 For example.
 ```js
 fuseBox.bundle(">index.ts [lib/**/*.ts]");
 ```

-In this case you will get everything that is required in index, as well as everything that lies under lib/ folder with one condition - any external libraries will be ignored.
+In this case, you will get everything that is required in the index, as well as everything that lies under lib/ folder with one condition - any external libraries will be ignored.

 `> index.js [**/*.js]` - Bundle everything without dependencies, and execute index.js